iotivity/iotivity-lite/README.rst

    :align: center

 The OCF Core Framework provides a versatile communications layer with best-in-class security for Device-to-Device (D2D) and Device-to-Cloud (D2C) connectivity over IP.
 IoT interoperability is achieved through the use of consensus-derived, industry standard `data models <https://openconnectivity.org/developer/oneiota-data-model-tool>`_ spanning an array of usage verticals.
 The OCF Core Framework may be harnessed alongside other IoT technologies in a synergistic fashion to lend a comprehensive and robust IoT solution.

-Please review the following resources for more details:
+Please review the following `specifications <https://openconnectivity.org/developer/specifications/>`_ for more details:

 - `OCF Security <https://openconnectivity.org/specs/OCF_Security_Specification.pdf>`_
 - `Device Commissioning (On-boarding and Provisioning) <https://openconnectivity.org/specs/OCF_Onboarding_Tool_Specification.pdf>`_